220705-UTA-NET/CampbellK/project_1/agenda.md

 **Tasks**

-1. CRUD functions
-    - Create new
-    - Edit one
-    - Delete one

 2. Establish routes in ASP.net Application
     - Controllers directory
-        Should call the CRUD functions from Data, do something with it, and return something
+        -- Should call the CRUD functions from Data, do something with it, and return something

+        -- Review vocab (FetchAllFlashcards)
+        -- See a ledger of all words (FetchAllFlashcards) -- Create a new word (CreateNewCard)
+        -- Editing existing card (EditCard)
+        -- Delete a card (DeleteCard)
+        -- Delete all cards (DeleteAllCards)

     - Middleware directory

     - Routes directory

 3. Create UserInput interface in Console Application
+    - Display word, have user type the definition, then display correct definition, sentence. allow for early exit
+        ++ should be a method within Flashcard class

 --------------------------------------------------------------------------------